ZixeSea/ZixeSea.bot/README.md

 Once finished:

-- In the folder from where you ran the git command, run `cd ZixeSea.bot` and then run `npm install`, this will install all required packages.
+- In the folder from where you ran the git command, run `cd ZixeSea.bot` and then run `npm i`, this will install all required packages.

 - Now go to `ZixeSea.bot/json/config.json` and open it, and place you token in `"token": "Bot token here!!"`
 >***NOTE:*** Only replace the text `bot token here!!`, so the `""` needs to stay.

-- Now run the start.bat file and everything shut be fine.
+- Now run the program by running `npm .` in a command prompt.

 ## Why using ZixeSea.bot?
   * Code grade of an A.